A UK size 7 shoe typically converts to about a European size 40.5 to 41, and many official brand charts list it as EU 41.

 Shoe Size Conversion Table: UK Size 7 Compared

-This table highlights how a UK size 7 aligns with other international scales, reinforcing that in Europe it generally corresponds to a size 40.
+This table highlights how a UK size 7 aligns with other international scales, while reinforcing that in Europe it is usually closest to EU 41, though some charts and brands may round it differently.

 The Nuances Behind “What Is Size 7 Uk In European?” for Men and Women